AnuSaha545/AlgoLearn/README.md

-# AlgoLearn – Array Algorithm Visualizer
+# AlgoLearn – React Algorithm Visualizer

-AlgoLearn is a web-based interactive learning platform that helps students understand fundamental array algorithms through real-time visualization.
+AlgoLearn is a web-based interactive learning tool designed to help students and beginners understand fundamental **array-based algorithms** through real-time visualization.
-Rather than relying on static code or textbook diagrams, users can step through algorithms visually and observe how each comparison, swap, and pointer movement occurs step by step.
+Instead of relying on static code or textbook diagrams, AlgoLearn allows users to visually step through each algorithm and observe how comparisons, swaps, and pointer movements occur at every stage of execution.

+---

 ## 🔢 Algorithms Included
 - Bubble Sort